 Dusun IoT, a manufacturer of hardware for “smart apartments,” offers a product that does just that, giving tenants a place to live that fits in with and adapts to their way of life.
 In exchange for higher rent and lower energy costs, it provides valuable information about the population of the building’s tenants.

-With the smart gateway, the customer’s or a third party’s smart apartment platform can communicate with the smart home equipment, allowing remote access and management.
+With the smart gateway, the customer’s or a third party’s smart apartment platform can communicate with the smart home automation devices, allowing remote access and management.

 Smart apartment solution can have a positive impact on the income of an apartment owner or manager.
 This is mainly reflected in the smart apartment solution to help reduce operation and maintenance costs and attract new tenants.